bbatsov/emacsredux/_posts/2013-03-29-terminal-at-your-fingertips.markdown

 ---
 layout: post
-title: "Terminal at your fingertips"
+title: "Terminal at Your Fingertips"
 date: 2013-03-29 15:38
 comments: true
 tags:
 - Editing
+- crux
 ---

-Most of you probably know that you can run a terminal emulator(or simply a shell for that matter) inside Emacs(`M-x ansi-term`).
+Most of you probably know that you can run a terminal emulator (or simply a shell for that matter) inside Emacs (`M-x ansi-term`).
 This is pretty neat on its own, but what I think is even better is to have a quick way to jump to a particular terminal buffer reserved for the occasional command invocation or two.
 I achieve this goal with the